jooexploit/shoky-mentor/CONTRIBUTING.md

-# Contributing to Frontend Tools Hub
+# Contributing to Shoky Mentor

 First off, thanks for taking the time to contribute! 🎉

-The following is a set of guidelines for contributing to Frontend Tools Hub.
+The following is a set of guidelines for contributing to Shoky Mentor.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Table of Contents